 - Client-side per-file processing for reliability

-- Datastream is written to tape in pieces of configurable size to easily search files during restore
+- Datastream is written to tape in pieces of configurable size .to search files during restoration easily.

 - Full/incremental backups and verify